Meet the Faculty

 Dana is driven by her thirst for her own personal education.
 She has attended hundreds of events including seminars, dog camps, chicken camps, courses, and conferences.
 Committed to promoting dog training to the public as a skilled profession, she is a member of the Association of Pet Dog Trainers.
 She passed the first national certification test for dog trainers earning the title Certified Professional Dog Trainer.
 She also has a B.A. in Business Administration from Babson College.

 Dana has been competing in dog sports since 1984, believing in having fun first and foremost.
 She has titled in obedience, field, conformation, earthdog, rally, agility and K9 Nose Work.
 Through her interest in agility and quality education, she created and operated an agility summer camp, Competitive Edge Sports Camp (2000-2004) that offered consistent cutting edge training in a small friendly environment reminiscent of children's sleepover camp.
-In 2007 and 2008, she joined forces with Clean Run Productions and produced a conference specifically for agility instructors called Clean Run Instructor Conference.
-Dana is currently hosting K9 Nose Work camps in collaboration with the National Association of Canine Scent Work.
+She also joined forces with Clean Run and co-produced Clean Run Camps and in 2007 and 2008, co-produced a conference specifically for agility instructors.
+Dana is primarily competing in K9 Nose Work at this time and hosting K9 Nose Work camps in collaboration with the National Association of Canine Scent Work.

 Dana continues to support charitable organizations by periodically running fundraising events and activities.
 One of her most successful events was On Course For Kids, an agility fundraiser and social night that benefited the Floating Hospital's Children's Cancer Center in Boston, MA.
 From 2001 to 2006, Dana and the agility community have raised over $305,000.00 for Child Life Services.
 In August 2010 she hosted the Best Friends Forever Conference that raised funds for St. Hubert Animal Welfare Center's Capital campaign.

-Dana shares with her home with her husband and their three dogs.
+Dana shares with her home with her husband and their two dogs.